data-integrations/google-drive/docs/GoogleSheets-batchsource.md

 **Last Data Row Index:** Last row plugin will read as data.

 **Read Buffer Size:** Number of rows the source reads with a single API request.
+Default value is 100.

 ### Steps to Generate OAuth2 Credentials
 1. Create credentials for the Client ID and Client Secret properties [here](https://console.cloud.google.com/apis/credentials).